apache/sedona/docs/api/snowflake/vector-data/Function.md

 ## ST_GeneratePoints

 Introduction: Generates a specified quantity of pseudo-random points within the boundaries of the provided polygonal geometry.
+When `seed` is either zero or not defined then output will be random.

+Format:

+`ST_GeneratePoints(geom: Geometry, numPoints: Integer, seed: Long = 0)`

-Format: `ST_GeneratePoints(geom: Geometry, numPoints: Integer)`
+`ST_GeneratePoints(geom: Geometry, numPoints: Integer)`

 SQL Example: